thegallagher/cakephp-cart-plugin/README.md

 The Session, Cookie and Database Storage of the Cart Manager is pretty much decoupled.

+### List of Events

+List of events that are triggered in this plugin

+	Cart.applyDiscounts
+	Cart.applyTaxRules

 ### Sample Application

 There is a sample application that will demonstrate how to use the cart plugin.